 Dr. Lipton’s three-pronged approach to teaching, one that combines performance, history and scholarship, brings a unique perspective to her teaching, which she characterizes as contagiously enthusiastic.
 Like many of the students whom she encounters in the courses that she teaches, Dr. Lipton began as a performer.
 Some students are midway through their undergraduate degrees, steeped in learning the mechanics of their instrument or voice, and the idea of "history" represents, at best, a distraction.
 Dr. Lipton has found that in both historical and performative courses that when students understand the various contexts in which music “operates,” past and present, they engage with the material in a way that is meaningful to them.

 The study of music history is more than an inquiry about music from an historical perspective: it is about the study of the history of cultures and their evolving societies.
 While historical courses must expose students to basic concepts, and stylistic and formal developments, e.g., composers, genres, forms, styles, musical trends and methods of analyses, such courses must simultaneously show students that music was created in response to the ideals of a particular culture at a given time: how was the music “used,” who consumed it, who composed it, for whom was it composed?
-As students consider musical works as responses within cultural, intellectual and political contexts, they must also consider them as embodiments of pure musical craft, which they access through analysis, exposure to theoretical writings and aesthetic attitudes.
+As students consider musical works as responses within cultural, intellectual and political contexts, they will also consider them as embodiments of pure musical craft, which they access through analysis, exposure to theoretical writings and aesthetic attitudes.
 This type of multivalent approach underscores Dr. Lipton’s firm commitment that music history and performance operate within the same domain.